Open Now — 24/7 Plumbing

 Learn how to tackle hair-clogged bathtub drains with ease using our comprehensive DIY guide.
 From mechanical methods to natural solutions, find out how to keep your drains flowing freely without calling a plumber.

-Dealing with a blocked bath drain can be a frustrating — and hairy — problem.
+Dealing with a blocked bath drain can be frustrating—and hairy.
 Every homeowner or renter has been there: water pooling at your feet in the shower, a bathtub that won’t drain quickly, and the telltale sign of a hair clog causing issues with your plumbing.
-While shower drains and bathtub drains are common culprits, bathroom sink drains can fall victim to hair clogs as well.
+While shower and bathtub drains are common culprits, hair clogs can also affect bathroom sink drains.

 Why Does Hair Clog Your Bathtub Drain?